 The best part is that you don't need anything and you can meditate anywhere at any time.
 Just sit comfortably on the couch, floor, or a chair and take in some much-needed relaxation.

 Parents love to get updates about their kids.
-It only takes a few seconds but it gives them so much reassurance, especially if they're still anxious about leaving their young kids home with someone else.
+It only takes a few seconds but it gives them so much reassurance, especially if they're still anxious about leaving their young children home with someone else.

 Just send a quick text to say something like "The kids were awesome today.
 They're in bed now.
 See you soon!"

-It doesn't have to be a full account of what you've done with the kids while you were babysitting since you'll likely have a quiet chat with the parents for a few minutes before you leave or give them a note with some of the main points.
+It doesn't have to be a full account of what you've done with the children while you were babysitting since you'll likely have a quiet chat with the parents for a few minutes before you leave or give them a note with some of the main points.